confluentinc/ksql/docs/concepts/ksql-architecture.rst

 .. image:: ../img/ksql-embedded-in-application.png
    :alt: Diagram showing KSQL embedded in an application
+   :align: center

 Embed directly in your Java application